projectatomic/atomic-site/source/blog/2017-05-12-oo-standalone-registry.md

 Running the installer will take a few minutes, but once it finished, we can get right to the registry console.

 Assuming you have used a similar value for `openshift_master_default_subdomain`, you'll be able to access your registry console at a URL similar to `https://registry-console-default.10.8.172.199.xip.io/`.
-Just append `registry-console-default.` to your `openshift_master_default_subdomain`.
+Just append `registry-console-default.` to the value of `openshift_master_default_subdomain`.

 ![image](images/2017-05-12-oo-standalone-registry/registry-console.png)

-The installer defaults to a self-signed certificate for the registry console, so you will have to instruct your browser to accept the certificate when you access the console.
+As mentioned earlier, we used a self-signed certificate for the registry console, so you will have to instruct your browser to accept the certificate when you access the console.

 The inventory file we used defined an `admin` user with the password `OriginAdmin` and we can use that right away to login.